-The EMEA Executive Control Committee was established during the 2020 financial year as an advisory committee to support the CEO with oversight and management of the controls framework.
+The EMEA Executive Control Committee is an advisory committee which supports the CEO with oversight and management of the controls framework.

 The Cross-Border Activity Committee acts as an advisory body to the International Executive Committee of MUSHD.
 Its purpose is to provide overall review and discussion of the combined Cross-Border Activities across the International Operating Entities in accordance with the MUS International Cross-Border Activity Policy.
 The Cross-Border Activity Committee is responsible for ensuring adequate coordination across Regions and International Operating Entities with respect to overall strategy, evaluation of new products and new business (conducted as Cross-Border Activities), business and support function needs and the increased risks that can arise through the conduct of Cross-Border Activities.
 The Cross-Border Activity Committee is chaired by Chief Operating Officer- International.